 Arrange power and ground layers adjacent to one another for clean power distribution throughout the PCB layers.
 Clean power distribution results from low impedance capacitive decoupling when power and ground layers adjoin each other in the stack.
 Continue design integrity for the power distribution network throughout the layers by adding decoupling capacitors at each and every component power lead interfacing to the PCB layers.

-This will provide energy for use when large digital networks switch simultaneously.
+Designing around decoupling capacitors at each component power lead will provide energy for large digital networks that switch simultaneously.
 Proceed with power distribution integrity throughout the layers by adding decoupling capacitors at signal pins that undergo transitions during clocking.
-Decoupling and bypass capacitors provide enough energy to hold up intended signals during operation preventing ground bounce and unintended injection of RF energy into the layers.
+Decoupling and bypass capacitors provide enough energy to hold up intended signals during operation, preventing ground bounce and unintended injection of RF energy into the Printed Circuit Board layers.

 Adjust critical impedances for high-speed signals

-Design a Stack To Avoid Unwanted Impedances and Loops
+Design a PCB Stack To Avoid Unwanted Impedances and Loops

 Layer signal planes adjacent to ground planes to prevent loops that generate RF energy.
 Loops cannot develop when return planes are located directly next to signal planes.
 Via placement is critical to avoid slots in the layer stack where signals may need to travel around slots thereby generating loops.
 In addition, high-speed signals develop flux in both the signal net and the return net.